Be Prepared for Closing Costs

 Understanding Your Good Faith Estimate

-Here is a fairly comprehensive list of typical closing costs, which should be highlighted in a Good Faith Estimate:
+Here is a fairly comprehensive list of typical closing costs, which should be highlighted in a Good Faith Estimate or your loan estimate and closing disclosure:

 - Loan origination fee (1% of the amount borrowed, or $100 for every $10,000 borrowed)